 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-Here we answer crucial questions about rock tumbling grit, such as what it is, what it’s made of, whether it’s toxic if you can reuse it, what kind to use, how best to dispose of it, and what alternatives are.
-This information will help you get the best results from your tumbler and improve your understanding of how the tumbling process works.
+Here, we answer crucial questions about rock-tumbling grit, such as what it is, what it’s made of, whether it’s toxic if you can reuse it, what kind to use, how best to dispose of it, and what alternatives are.
+This information will help you get the best results from your tumbler and improve your understanding of the tumbling process.

-If you are interested in checking out the best tumbling grits, you can find them by clicking here (Amazon links).
+If you want to check out the best tumbling grits, you can find them by clicking here (Amazon links).

 What Is Rock Tumbling Grit?